ahmedhasandrlnd/Customer_Segments/README.md

 	        * SEMIO_RAT (Personality rational, highest)
 	        * SHOPPER_TYP_2.0 (Shopper typology family-shopper, lowest)

-	These are men with combative, dominant, critical-minded, rational personality with practical thinking, anti-social, anti0cultural and anti-family attitude.
+	These are men with combative, dominant, critical-minded, rational personality and with practical thinking, anti-social, anti-cultural and anti-family attitude.
 They are interested in money, particularly around investing.

 1. Clustering Results Interpretation:
 ![proportion](proportion.PNG)